The

 Syntax: SQL Left Outer Join

-LEFT JOIN Table2
+LEFT OUTER JOIN table2

-ON Table1.matching_column = Table2.matching_column;
+ON table1.column_name = table2.column_name;

-SQL Left Join Example:
+Example: SQL Left Join

 SELECT emp.Id, emp.Name, emp.Gender, emp.Salary, emp.DepartmentId, dept.Department